-Degree in Dance
+Degree in Dance (Revisions pending state approval)

-To earn an Associate in Arts Degree with a major in Dance, students complete 26.5-42.0 specified units, plus General Education Degree Requirements.
-This degree program provides training in four areas of technique: ballet, modern, jazz and tap.
-Integral parts of the curriculum are practical experience in concert performance and production work as well as a theoretical background in choreography and dance history and appreciation.
+To earn an Associate in Arts Degree in Dance, students complete 21 units, plus General Education Degree Requirements for a total of 60 units.
+This degree program provides training in four areas of technique: ballet, modern, jazz and improvisation.
+Integral parts of the curriculum are practical experience in concert performance and production work as well as a theoretical background in choreography and dance history.